peno64/repository.peno64/README.md

+# Cloning this repository

+After making a local clone with the command git clone url
+Also the submodules must be cloned.
+This must be done with the command: git submodule update --init --recursive

 # Updating addons in this repository

 The root folder is the folder where the python script _repo_generator.py is located and subfolder repo exists. \